webbjj/clustertools/docs/source/analysis.rst

 Other constraints include velocity (``vmin``,``vmax``), energy (``emin``,``emax``) and stellar evolution type (``kwmin``,``kwmax``).
 Alternatively a boolean array can be passed to ``index`` to ensure only a predefined subset of stars is used.

 Finally, cluster properties that depend on the external tidal field, like its tidal radius (also referred to as the Jacobi radius) or limiting radius (also referred to as the King tidal radius), can be calculated when the orbit and external tidal field are given.
 The defualt external potential is always the MWPotential2014 model from ``galpy``, which is an observationally motived represetnation of the Milky Way.
-However it is always possible to define a potential using the ``pot`` variable where applicable.
+However it is always possible to define a differnt ``galpy`` potential using the ``pot`` variable where applicable.

 For example, the limiting radius of a cluster (radius where the density falls to background) can be measured via:

 >> cluster.rlimiting(plot=True)

 Since ``plot=True``, a figure showing the cluster's density profile and the background density in MWPotential at the cluster's position is returned in order to view exactly where the limiting radius is. cluster.rl is now set equal to the the measured limiting radius.
+See the full list of functions and their input parameters to see what other functions have the ``plot`` option as well.

 .. image:: /images/rlplot.png

-Alternatively, one can define a different potential and make the calculation again:
+Alternatively, one can define a different ``galpy`` potential and make the calculation again:

+>> from galpy.potential import LogarithmicHaloPotential
 >> cluster.rlimiting(pot=LogarithmicHaloPotential,plot=True)

 .. image:: /images/rlplot_log.png

-If the cluster's orbit is not know it is possible to a galactocentric distance using ``rgc``.
+If the cluster's orbit is not known it is possible to set a galactocentric distance using ``rgc``.

-All functions, with the exception of calculating the cluster's tidal radius, can be called using projected valeus using ``projected=True``.
+All functions, with the exception of calculating the cluster's tidal radius, can be called using projected valeus with ``projected=True``.
 When called internally, a function call will default to whatever ``StarCluster.projected`` is set to if ``projected`` is not given.

 The complete list of available functions are tabulated below in their external form.